rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ### Maven

-Add a dependency entry in your pom.xml to add a library from the SDK to your [Maven](https://maven.apache.org) project.
+Add a dependency entry in your pom.xml to add a library to your [Maven](https://maven.apache.org) project.

-For example, to include the latest version of the Azure Management SDK for Java:
+For example, to include the latest version of the Azure management libraries for Java:

 ```XML
 <dependency>